E1-ClipTip Electronic Single Channel Pipettes (Thermo Scientific) (6)

 Electronic Pipettes Save Time

 Increase productivity is what these pipettes are known for.
 To help free up time for more important tasks, scientists use electronic pipettes that way they spend less of their valuable hours in the lab pipetting.
 Furthermore, some protocol steps require reagents to be added to reaction wells on a average 96 well plate all while being quick and accurate.
 This is where you can program your pipettes to do your protocol for you.
+Powered single channel electronic pipettes are used with disposable pipette tips to transfer a precise amount of liquid.
+The measurements are typically pre-programmed and may be programmable to your laboratory needs.
+Moreover, this allows for efficient and repeatable amounts.
+Includes positive-displacement and repeating pipettes.

 Increase Ergonomics With Electronic Pipettes